 She was naked, except for a shirt, and her clothes were inside the toilet.

-The medical examiner ruled her death a homicide after the autopsy showed she died from asphyxiation due to strangulation.
+The medical examiner ruled her death a homicide after the autopsy showed that she died from asphyxiation due to strangulation.

 When investigators reviewed surveillance footage from the Primadonna Resort and Casino, they saw Sherrice playing hide-and-seek with Strohmeyer.

-At around 3:48 a.m., Sherrice ran into the women’s restroom, and Strohmeyer followed behind her.
-His friend also followed, but he walked out a few minutes later.
+His friend also went into the restroom, but he walked out a few minutes later.

 “I have done a monstrous thing, and I’m prepared, indeed willing, to be punished for it for the rest of my life,” he said.

 “If I were given the opportunity to exchange my life for Sherrice’s and bring her back, I would not hesitate, not even for a second.”

 Strohmeyer claimed he blacked out during the murder and only remembered a portion of what he did.